Skip to main content

 Configuring Conductor for SQS

-In your Conductor instance, you will need to edit a few configurations:
+In your instance of Conductor, we will need to edit a few configurations:

 1. First edit /server/src/main/resources/application.properties (around line 60).
-The default queue type may be set to SQS, but you must enable the queues and establish which AWS account is to be used:
+The default queue type may be set to SQS, but we must enable the queues and establish which AWS account is to be used:

 # Default event queue type to listen on for wait task